coleifer/peewee/docs/new/query_builder.rst

 Declaring tables
 ----------------

-There are two ways we can declare :py:class:`Table` objects for working with these tables:
+There are two ways we can declare :class:`Table` objects for working with these tables:

 .. code-block:: python